EngCode/wp5starter/wp-content/themes/tornado/README.md

 ---------------------
 ##### 06/2020 Changelog
-	 -- [new] Jetpack Features Support
+	 -- [new] Advanced Theme and Design Options for Powerful Controls -- [new] Jetpack Features Support
 	 -- [fix] Gutenberg JS Helpers to WordPress v5.4.1
 	 -- [new] Custom Options Page in Backend